-Electronics are a popular gift item at the holidays – TVs, laptops, monitors, keyboards, speakers, radios, DVD players, the list goes on.
-The Manitoba Electronic Products Recycling Association notes that technology products are among the most common items purchased on Boxing Day (well, really it’s now more like a full week or longer).
+Electronics are a popular gift item at the holidays – TVs, smartphones, tablets, laptops, gaming consoles, the list goes on.
+Technology products are among the most common items purchased on Black Friday, Cyber Monday, and Boxing Day.

-3) Get it broken down and recycled at one of the e-waste collection depots in Manitoba.
+4) DO NOT throw old/ broken electronics into your garbage or recycling bin.
+Have your e-waste properly recycled.
+It can be broken down to be reused via one of the e-waste collection depots in Manitoba.
 Note that some collection sites offer additional services for a fee, such as data destruction or home pick-up.

 6) Don’t forget to safely dispose of dead batteries!
 Call2Recycle has numerous drop-off sites around the province.